Zyrenth/Quantum/docs/components/README.md

 This directory contains the documentation for the Quantum Components.
 The components are built for React and are currently tested with Next.js.

+> [!WARNING]
+> The project is currently in alpha and things may change.
+The documentation is work in progress and may not be accurate.

 ## Table of Contents

 -   [🚨 Alert](./alert/README.md)